elmergomez-dev/fleek-blog-nft-v1/content/posts/Starting-My-Web3-Project-Initial-Setup-Building-and-Troubleshooting.md

 This initial phase has been filled with excitement, learning, and the inevitable debugging that comes with development.
 It's humbling to be a novice again in certain areas, but thrilling to apply existing skills in a new context.

 Next up, I'll be diving deeper into actually implementing the NFT gallery logic (now that the build errors are sorted!).
 And, crucially, starting my journey into generating AI art to populate it.
+Alongside that, of course, I still need to publish one or two posts related to this one, sharing my experience building the dark mode toggle and (hopefully) successfully fixing the ENS domain linking with Fleek.

 Thanks for joining me at the very beginning!
 Stick around if you're curious about AI art, NFTs, Ethereum, or just enjoy following along with someone learning publicly and probably making a few more mistakes along the way.
 Comments and shared experiences are always welcome!